AdriaBaro/adriabaro.github.io/projects/spanner/text.md

 ### PROTOTYPE AND RESULTS

 The final design of the torque-limiting spanner was protoyped.
-It was manufactured using a water jet cutting machine, thanks to the company [AMARI METALS IBERICA, S.L.](https://www.aalco.es/) that accepted to collaborate with the project.
+It was manufactured using a water jet cutting machine, thanks to the company <a href="https://www.aalco.es/" target="_blank"> AMARI METALS IBERICA, S.L.</a> that accepted to collaborate with the project.
 The prototype can be observed in *Fig.6.*.
 <center><figure>
   <img src="Spanner_prototype.jpeg" alt="Spanner protoype<" style="width:70%" class="center">
   <figcaption>Fig.6: Spanner protoype</figcaption>